nowtestify24/MyPokedex/README.md

 ## MyPokedex

 # Overview
 MyPokedex is a Python-based graphical user interface (GUI) application that allows users to search and explore Pokémon information.
-Built using the tkinter library for the GUI, pypokedex to fetch Pokémon data, and pygame for music playback, this application provides a comprehensive and interactive experience for Pokémon enthusiasts.
+Built using the tkinter library for the GUI, pypokedex to fetch Pokémon data, and pygame for music playback, this application provides a comprehensive and interactive tool for Pokémon enthusiasts.

 # Features
 Search by ID or Name: Enter a Pokémon ID or name to display its image, dex number, name, and types.